 For those of you who are not familiar with the now 32-year-young Paul Reed Smith guitar company, hang on to your whammy bars…it’s about to get wild in here!

 Unfortunately, this was hard due to the fact that my Dinky kept going out of tune way too often, even to the point where by the end of a song it’d be noticeably whacked.
 Didn’t matter how tight I put the locking tuners.

-Now, as anyone who’s ever had serious G.A.S. before knows, those words are GOLDEN.
-It means, to anyone who asks, I’m not buying a new piece of gear because I simply want it; no. Oh no!
-No, no, NO – I NEED this axe!!
+Now, as anyone who’s ever had serious G.A.S. for any instrument knows, those words are GOLDEN.
+Why??
+Because it means, to anyone who doubts, that I’m not buying a new piece of gear because I simply want it; no… oh no!
+I NEED this axe!!
 The freakazoid sound man demanded it of me!!
-I submit!!
+I must submit!!

 … I saw it.
-Hanging high on the wall…out of reach, lit from above, glowing like the elusive grail for which I, the knight on mission, had quested my whole life…it’s cherry wood grain washing over me like waves of enchantment: the Paul Reed Smith CE24!
+Hanging there… high on a wall…out of reach from the many average string-noodlers… it was lit from above, glowing, like some elusive grail for which I, the knight on a mission, had quested my whole life…it’s cherry wood grain washing over me like waves of enchantment: the Paul Reed Smith CE24!